google/libphonenumber/java/demo/README.md

 #### Use GCloud CLI to install the Java Appengine
 `$ gcloud components install app-engine-java`

-## How to regenreate the WAR, deploy and run in appengine?
+## How to regenerate the WAR, deploy and run in appengine?
 `$ mvn appengine:run`